keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

 ```
 :::

-Each of these instances show remarkable similarities, and this isn’t uncommon across Functors for most data structures.
+The three instances show remarkable similarities, and this isn’t uncommon across Functors for most data structures.
 Note in particular how `List[_]` is recursive, with the base case `Nil` representing void.
 Functor implementations are more complex in contexts such as `IO[_]` and `Future[_]` because they are managing side effects.
 The complexities imposed by each of these contexts is completely abstracted, allowing function `f: A => B` to operate unburdened by effects with focus on specific program logic.

 Can you see how Functors enable control flow and short-circuiting?
 The void cases are the specific branches of logic that enable this.
 If there’s "nothing here", then they don’t do anything.
-In the specific case of `Either[X, _]`, `Left[X, _]` may be used to carry error state in its term `X`. `Left[X, _]` being able to carry its own term is one of `Either[X, _]`’s specific effects.
+In the specific case of `Either[X, _]`, `Left[X, _]` may be used to carry error state in its term `X`.
+This satisfies the "either" effect between `Left[X, A]` for failure and `Right[X, A]` for success.

+> I like to think of `Right` as being "the right one I want."
+This pun is why `Either` is conventionally leveraged for the effect of correct vs. incorrect.

 #### Using `map()` as a general abstraction